-- b) The transferor is a member of the uniformed services who is serving on active duty; - iii.
-An individual using benefits under the Marine Gunnery Sergeant John David Fry Scholarship ("Fry Scholarship")3; or - iv.
-An individual using benefits under the Survivors' and Dependents' Educational Assistance (DEA) program4 and who enrolls within three years of the transferor's discharge from or service member's death in the line of duty following a period of active-duty service of 90 days or more.
+- a) Who enrolls within three years of the transferor's discharge or release from a period of active-duty service of 90 days or more; or - b) The transferor is a member of the uniformed services who is serving on active duty; - iii.
+An individual using benefits under the Marine Gunnery Sergeant John David Fry Scholarship ("Fry Scholarship")3; - iv.
+An individual using benefits under the Survivors' and Dependents' Educational Assistance (DEA) program4 and who enrolls within three years of the transferor's discharge from or service member's death in the line of duty following a period of active-duty service of 90 days or more; or - v.
+An individual entitled to rehabilitation under Section 3102(a) of Chapter 31 (Training and Rehabilitation for Veterans with Service-Connected Disabilities) of Title 38, United States Code.